 The Jewish Studies Interdisciplinary Program awards five different scholarships.
 See below for information on each scholarship and how to apply:

 Eight need-based scholarships of $1000 are awarded every academic year through CSUN’s Financial Aid Scholarship office.
 All CSUN students are eligible who have taken or are currently enrolled in a Jewish Studies course (you do not need to be a JS Major or Minor) and who have achieved a GPA of 3.0 or higher.
 Applicants agree to enroll in an additional Jewish Studies course in the year they receive the scholarship (fall or spring).
-After you apply for Financial Aid for the 2020-2021 academic year, you may apply for this scholarship beginning December 1, 2018.
+After you apply for Financial Aid for the 2020-2021 academic year, you may apply for this scholarship until May 10, 2020.
 Go to the “Sign In” button on the upper right of the screen and log in and apply.
 The system will prompt you to complete a general application and then you will have access to apply to your scholarship.

 Students who complete the internship, offered twice yearly in the Service Learning in the Jewish Community (JS 390cs) course, are awarded a $1000 scholarship upon successful completion of the course.
 Students who are recipients of CSUN Financial Aid receive this scholarship award directly to their CSUN Financial Account.
 The course provides CSUN students with an opportunity for civic engagement and work experience in the non-profit social welfare and political action sector of the Los Angeles Jewish community.
 The course is open to upper-division students of all religious and ethnic backgrounds, and all Majors and Minors, with permission of the instructor.